 Three Myths That Might Be Sabotaging Your Diet

+Until I met my husband, New Year’s Eve was the worst day of my year.
+I was always so down in the dumps and sad that my life wasn’t where I wanted it to be.
 I gave up on New Year’s Resolutions a long time ago.
 I was so tired of the same cycle: I’d psych myself out thinking I could take on a major life improvement only to drown my sorrows of failure in a pint of ice cream.

-It Doesn’t Matter What Time You Eat Dinner
+Myth #1: Doesn’t Matter What Time You Eat Dinner

-A Calorie is Just a Calorie
+Myth #2: A Calorie Is Just a Calorie